 Get Paid to Test Products: Cash vs. Product-Only

 Companies do pay people cash for their opinions about old or new products.
-I bet you’re interested how much, though.
+I bet you’re interested in how much, though.

 The thing is, as you read above, companies pay differently.